alvesalexsander/whatsappButton/README.md

 | subColor   | string(#xxxxxx/#xxx/rgb/rgba) | Pick a main color for the details.
 HEX and rgb/rgba formats are supported.             |
 | textColor  | string(#xxxxxx/#xxx/rgb/rgba) | Pick a color for the texts.
 HEX and rgb/rgba formats are supported.                    |
 | fontFamily | string(Google Fonts Name/URL) | Enter a font name or font URL from any of the available ** at **[Google Fonts API](https://fonts.google.com/)**.<br>For example: 'Squada One' or 'https://fonts.googleapis.com/css?family=Squada+One&display=swap'|

+***** - phNumber is the only requiredDo not enter symbols or other characters than numbers in this parameter field.